After visiting Pompeii, we boarded the local train from Pompei's Scavi Villa Dei Misteri train station to Naples' Garibaldi.

 After our quick bite, we returned to Naples Underground / Napoli Sotterranea and purchased our tickets.

-We walked deep underground, about 100 meters, into a large cave, where our guide explained the history of Naples underground.
+We walked about 100 meters deep underground into a large cave, where our guide explained the history of Naples underground.

 Initially, the Greeks dug the underground sections (ancient founders of Naples, i.e., Naples comes from Greek New Polis, meaning new city) in search of specific minerals used for construction.
 When the Romans took over the city, they used the underground as a water storage facility, connected by aqueducts to mountain water.
 During World War 2, this same underground complex was used as a bomb shelter for Naples' residents.

 We walked underground for about one hour.
-One of the passages was quite long, very narrow, and completely dark.
-An overweight person could have gotten stuck there.
-Luckily, no one got hurt.
+One passage was quite long, very narrow, and completely dark.
+An overweight person could have gotten stuck there, but luckily, no one got hurt.

 After our visit, we rode one stop on the Naples Metro to Garibaldi, where we purchased a one-way ticket to Sorrento.
 We boarded the train at 20:30, arriving in Sorrento at about 10:05.

-In Sorrento, we heard music at the nearby square with a live musician singing at Bar Ercoland.
+In Sorrento, we heard music at the nearby square, and a live musician sang at Bar Ercoland.
 We sat down at a table and looked at the menu.
 We ordered the following items:

 The Insalata Caprese was delicious.
 The singer sang all the favorite American and Italian standards.
 We enjoyed listening to her sing and observing the happy-go-lucky crowd nearby (who sometimes danced along).